Skip to main content

 The positive impact of accurate intent signals

-To automate the delivery of these signals to your own tools, learn how to configure webhooks to receive signals in real time and how to secure these webhooks with HMAC-SHA256 verification.
+To automate delivery of these signals into your own tools, here’s how to configure webhooks to receive signals in real time and how to secure those webhooks with HMAC-SHA256 verification.

 Frequently Asked Questions